HCL-TECH-SOFTWARE/connections-doc/src/v7/configuringv7features/outlook_plugin/instal_cnx_addin_outlook.md

 - **CONTEXT_ROOT** - The path to where the Connections Add-in for Outlook is being served, relative to the CONNECTIONS_URL.
 Do NOT start or end with `/`.
 Default: **outlook-addin**
 - **SUPPORT_URL** - A URL that an end user can go to for information.
 Refer to the [Using the HCL Connections Add-in for Microsoft Outlook](https://help.hcltechsw.com/connections/v7/connectors/enduser/c_ms_plugins_add_in_outlook.html).
 - **CONNECTIONS_NAME** – A custom display name for the add-in.
 (Default: 'HCL Connections')
+- **EWS_HOSTNAME** – The hostname for Exchange Web Services.
+Default: 'outlook.office365.com' A custom display name for the add-in.
+(Default: 'HCL Connections')

 **Note:**  Take care about ingresses listed there.
 You should point to both frontend domain and internal domains if both are used.
 Otherwise, only point to the one that is used in your case.